BridgeMCP

 Give your agents superpowers.
 A Model Context Protocol server that connects any AI coding agent to the BridgeMind ecosystem through a standardized, open protocol.

-BridgeMCP acts as the bridge between your AI coding agents (Cursor, Claude Code, Windsurf, BridgeCode) and the BridgeMind platform.
-It exposes project management, task orchestration, and agent configuration as MCP tools — so your agents always know what to build, what's in progress, and what's done.
+BridgeMCP is the BridgeMind-specific MCP server.
+It acts as the bridge between your AI coding agents (Cursor, Claude Code, Windsurf, and BridgeCode once it ships) and the BridgeMind platform, giving them access to your projects, tasks, and agent configurations — so your agents always know what to build, what's in progress, and what's done.

 Key Features